marek3jan/Air_Quality_Data_Analysis/README.md

 - The Particulate Matter Index (PMI) is the second most correlated with the Air Quality, it also has almost significant values with the AQI.
 Even though it still might be a coincidence, it is a powerful indication of relevance towards the consideration of air quality measurements.
 Therefore, I have chosen Particulate Matter Index as a main index to determine the relation of pollutant concentration in relation to the AQI.

-- The Nitrogen Index (NI) is the second most correlated with the Air Quality Index compared to other indexes.
-However, it is not as significant as the Particulate Matter Index.
-This is due to the low R squared value and Spearman correlation coefficient.
-This is not a surprise, as the Nitrogen Index might indicate some affection to the AQI, but mostly in its possible relation to secondary pollutants like the increase of surface O3 when it is exposed to UV radiation from sunlight in the mixture with volatile organic compounds.
+- The Oxydative Gases Index (OI) is the second most correlated with the Air Quality Index compared to other indexes.
+However, it is definitely not as significant as the Particulate Matter Index.
+This is due to quite low R squared value and Spearman correlation coefficient.
+This is not a surprise, as the Oxydative Index might indicate some affection to the AQI, but mostly in its possible relation to secondary pollutants like the increase of surface O3 when it is exposed to UV radiation from sunlight in the mixture with volatile organic compounds and nitrogen gases.

 ## Part 3: City Comparison & Conclusions
 ## Key question: What Is The Most Relevant Way To Visualize The Difference of Air Quality Between Selected Cities?